 So, women—stick with walking shoes for women.
 And, men with men’s walking shoes.

-A Reputable Company
+Get Shoes for Overweight Walkers from A Reputable Company

 In the world of workout or sports shoes of any kind, it pays to stick with a reputable company.
 This way, you’re usually guaranteed of a nice fitting shoe that won’t lead to injuries.